backstage/backstage/plugins/catalog-backend/api-report.md

 import { AnalyzeLocationResponse as AnalyzeLocationResponse_2 } from '@backstage/plugin-catalog-common';
 import { CatalogApi } from '@backstage/catalog-client';
 import { CatalogEntityDocument } from '@backstage/plugin-catalog-common';
-import { CatalogProcessor } from '@backstage/plugin-catalog-node';
+import { CatalogProcessor as CatalogProcessor_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorCache } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorCache as CatalogProcessorCache_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorEmit } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorEmit as CatalogProcessorEmit_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorEntityResult } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorEntityResult as CatalogProcessorEntityResult_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorErrorResult } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorErrorResult as CatalogProcessorErrorResult_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorLocationResult } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorLocationResult as CatalogProcessorLocationResult_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorParser } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorParser as CatalogProcessorParser_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorRefreshKeysResult } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorRefreshKeysResult as CatalogProcessorRefreshKeysResult_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorRelationResult } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorRelationResult as CatalogProcessorRelationResult_2 } from '@backstage/plugin-catalog-node';
-import { CatalogProcessorResult } from '@backstage/plugin-catalog-node';
+import { CatalogProcessorResult as CatalogProcessorResult_2 } from '@backstage/plugin-catalog-node';
 import { Config } from '@backstage/config';
-import { DeferredEntity } from '@backstage/plugin-catalog-node';
+import { DeferredEntity as DeferredEntity_2 } from '@backstage/plugin-catalog-node';
 import { DocumentCollatorFactory } from '@backstage/plugin-search-common';
 import { Entity } from '@backstage/catalog-model';
 import { EntityPolicy } from '@backstage/catalog-model';
-import { EntityProvider } from '@backstage/plugin-catalog-node';
+import { EntityProvider as EntityProvider_2 } from '@backstage/plugin-catalog-node';
-import { EntityProviderConnection } from '@backstage/plugin-catalog-node';
+import { EntityProviderConnection as EntityProviderConnection_2 } from '@backstage/plugin-catalog-node';
-import { EntityProviderMutation } from '@backstage/plugin-catalog-node';
+import { EntityProviderMutation as EntityProviderMutation_2 } from '@backstage/plugin-catalog-node';
-import { EntityRelationSpec } from '@backstage/plugin-catalog-node';
+import { EntityRelationSpec as EntityRelationSpec_2 } from '@backstage/plugin-catalog-node';
 import { GetEntitiesRequest } from '@backstage/catalog-client';
 import { JsonValue } from '@backstage/types';
-import { LocationEntityV1alpha1 } from '@backstage/catalog-model';
 import { LocationSpec as LocationSpec_2 } from '@backstage/plugin-catalog-common';
+import { locationSpecToLocationEntity as locationSpecToLocationEntity_2 } from '@backstage/plugin-catalog-node';
+import { locationSpecToMetadataName as locationSpecToMetadataName_2 } from '@backstage/plugin-catalog-node';
 import { Logger } from 'winston';
 import { Permission } from '@backstage/plugin-permission-common';
 import { PermissionAuthorizer } from '@backstage/plugin-permission-common';